 Pray “Father keep me from temptation”.

 Addiction is about wanting more.
 It is about searching for something to fill an empty place in our soul.
+To pull off a successful alcohol detox at home (drug detox at home) it will help to try to be vibrant.
 Being Vibrant is about starting to find your purpose then being moderate in all things so that we can fulfill our purpose.
 Being Vibrant usually involves quitting something completely that keeps us from fulfilling our purpose.

 To be vibrant we need to always remind our-self that the high that comes from things like drugs, drunkenness, sinful sexual acts etc always lead to a vast emptiness.
 When we instead turn aggressively from our addiction and just as aggressively pursue a joy filled relationship with Jesus Christ, the pursuit is filled with joy and challenges and the end is filled with success, joy and a new found purpose for living.